xie-qianyue/express-angular-es6-starter/README.md

 # express-angular-es6-starter

+## Introduction
 An Express + Angular starter upgraded by ES6.
-Angular is refactored to component style.
+The Angular part is refactored to component style.
+Integration of a showcase with [MongoDB](https://www.mongodb.org/), if you haven't installed MongoDB, please follow this [guide](https://docs.mongodb.org/manual/installation/) to install it.

+Here are a list of tools using in the project :
 * use [babel](https://babeljs.io/) to compile the ES6 codes(front) to ES5.
 * use [webpack](https://babeljs.io/) to bundle the resources.
 * use [webpack-bootstrap](https://github.com/theodybrothers/webpack-bootstrap) to integrate bootstrap styles.